 Conversion rates for SMS marketing are equally impressive.
 The average conversion rate based on a combination of sources is 29%, which is significantly higher than Facebook ads, digital ads, Google ads, and email marketing campaigns.

-Texting customers isn’t just like texting anyone else.
-While the tone should be conversational and friendly, it’s much more intentional and focused.
+Texting customers isn’t just like texting your friends or family.
+While the tone should definitely be conversational and friendly, it’s much more intentional and focused.
 Before launching an SMS marketing program, consider the most effective types of campaigns, how they apply to your business, and how to work them into your strategy.

 Regardless of the types of messages you plan to send, make a great first impression and start off the relationship right with a strong initial welcome message.
 Automate your first message to send right after a customer signs up for SMS.
 Thank them for subscribing, and reinforce your brand by including your company name and what you specialize in.
 Include a call to action (CTA), like a link to explore your e-commerce site or to apply a first-time shopper promo code to their purchase for a discount.